www.MartinDavenport.com

 - No matter what people tell you, it is NOT your imagination

-- If your mother wants to take you to a special, wonderful place, make her
+- If your mother wants to take you to a special, wonderful place, make her show you the place on a map before you agree to go

-- If Confucius couldn't master something, you might not want to be messing
+- If Confucius couldn't master something, you might not want to be messing with it yourself

 - Be careful who you enslave; they may betray you.